ZukunFCS/fcs-doc-advanced/doc/002_pipeline_comparison.md

 ### Scenario Detail
-We show the results of processing by different pipelines on 3 scenatios.
+We show the results of processing by different pipelines on 4 scenatios.

-1. only ROM 50 \
+1. Only ROM 50 \
     Process videos (including other actors) using only the 50 ROM profiles picked up from ROM video.
 2. ROM 50 + Video 10 \
     Process videos using the 50 ROM profiles and the 10 profiles picked up from within the video.
-3. only Video 10 \
+3. Only Video 10 \
     Process videos using only the 10 profiles picked up from within the video.
+4. Other Actor \
+    Process videos of other actors using only the 50 ROM profiles.